prfagun1/ZAbbixMultiDBA/README.md

 ﻿# Documentation

-This is a command line utility to send database data do Zabbix Server
+This is a command line utility to send database data to Zabbix Server

 ### Prerequisite:
 	- Microsoft Windows